mnorelli/angular-ui-practice/README.md

-# Angular UI: ngClass and CSS animations
+# Angular UI: ngClass, CSS animations and ngAnimate

 ### Objectives
 - Dynamically apply and remove css classes using `ng-class`
 - Animate elements with CSS transitions or keyframe animations
-- Learn how to do CSS animations 'the Angular way'
+- Learn how to do animations _the Angular way_ (see lesson 2)

-## CSS Classes in Angular - Intro (5 mins)
+## CSS Classes in Angular

 As you know, Angular is a great, dynamic front-end framework.
 One of the things you'll do _most_ often when building a frontend is apply CSS classes to style elements on the page.
 Having the ability to change those styles based on _data_  can enable you to make some really dynamic interface designs.
 You certainly have the skills to do this with tools you've already learned, but Angular has a special directive just for this purpose – **ngClass**.